MrGreensWorkshop/ArduinoPico_RasPiPicoW_AlexaEnabledSmartDevices/README.md

   - Wifi and device settings over Web interface
   - Firmware update and FileSystem upload feature with HTTP basic authentication
 - Examples
+  - DimmableSmartLight
+    - On/Off control and brightness control of a Led
+  - SmartLight
+    - On/Off control of digital output
+  - FauxmoPhilipsLight_Basic
-  - Basic example of Fauxmo Belkin Plug
+    - Basic example of Fauxmo Philips Light (On/Off)
+  - FauxmoBelkinPlug_Basic
-  - Basic example of Fauxmo Philips Light
+    - Basic example of Fauxmo Belkin Plug (On/Off)
-  - Smart light
-  - Dimmable smart light

 ### Release (example.zip)